★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

-TransUnion is a global consumer credit reporting and risk information provider, and is one of the three nationwide U.S. consumer reporting companies.
-Its U.S. financial services business is anchored by a large credit-file registry and contributory data network, reinforced by deep integration into lender underwriting and fraud workflows and by fixed-cost compliance under FCRA and related regimes.
-Emerging verticals (insurance, telecom, tenant/employment screening, retail/e-commerce, public sector) are more competitive; TransUnion's edge there comes mainly from reusing shared data/analytics platforms and embedding SaaS decisioning into customer workflows.
-Internationally, the company operates credit bureau and analytics franchises in multiple regions, including concentrated markets such as Canada (two nationwide agencies) and India where the CIBIL score is widely used.
+TransUnion is a global consumer credit reporting and risk information provider, and one of the three nationwide U.S. consumer reporting companies.
+Its U.S. financial services business is anchored by a large credit-file registry and contributory data network, reinforced by lender workflow integration and fixed-cost compliance under FCRA and related regimes.
+FY2025 gross revenue is weighted toward Financial Services and Emerging Verticals, while Consumer Interactive is smaller and more exposed to free alternatives.
+Emerging verticals remain more competitive, with advantages mostly from reused data/analytics platforms and embedded SaaS decisioning.
+Internationally, TransUnion operates bureau and analytics franchises including Canada and India, where CIBIL remains a widely used score.

 Primary segment